getshaka-org/native-converter/README.md

 nativeMap.asInstanceOf[js.Dynamic].get(3)
 ```

-I haven't implemented converters for all the native types, but if you ask me or make a pull request for one that's missing I will merge it.
+Converters are not yet implemented for many native ES types, please file an issue or PR if we're missing one you'd like.

 Option is serialized with null if None, and the converted value if Some.
 ```Scala